bizquigs/rosa-workshop-content/rosa-content/300-app/networkpolicy.md

     oc -n bgd exec -ti deployment/argocd-server -- curl $MS_IP:8080 | head
     ```

     This should fail.
+You've probably already looked at it super long wondering if you fat thumbed the command.
+How could you?
+You copied it from this very page.
 Hit Ctrl-C to avoid waiting for a timeout.

 !!! info "For information on setting default network policies for new projects you can read the OpenShift documentation on [modifying the default project template](https://docs.openshift.com/container-platform/4.10/networking/network_policy/default-network-policy.html)."